demassimo/rust-control-panel/docs/team-auth-oauth.md

    - `DISCORD_OAUTH_CLIENT_ID`
    - `DISCORD_OAUTH_CLIENT_SECRET`
    - `DISCORD_OAUTH_REDIRECT_URI` (optional — defaults to `https://<host>/api/auth/discord/callback` when omitted).【F:backend/src/index.js†L142-L150】【F:backend/src/index.js†L5288-L5292】

-   You can also save these fields from **Discord → Main Bot settings** in the dashboard.
-Values entered there override the environment defaults for that team without changing stored bot tokens.【F:frontend/templates/discord.html†L20-L80】【F:backend/src/index.js†L7336-L7397】
-5. Restart the backend after saving the environment changes when you rely on environment variables.
+5. Restart the backend after saving the environment changes.

 During the linking flow the backend redirects players to Discord with the `identify` scope and validates the callback before storing the Discord snowflake in a signed cookie.
 If the application cannot reach the Discord API, or if the client ID/secret are missing, the `/api/auth/discord/*` routes short-circuit with `discord_unavailable` errors, so double-check the variables above whenever the flow fails immediately.【F:backend/src/index.js†L6267-L6397】